 Korematsu spent the later years of his life protesting the government detention of suspected combatants at Guantanamo Bay after 9/11, filing amicus briefs on behalf of Muslims incarcerated without trials.

 The National Park Service has played an important role telling the story of Japanese-American incarceration during World War II.
-Three of the ten “relocation camps” at Manzanar, Minidoka, and Tule Lake are now parts of the National Park System, though the camp where Korematsu spent most of his incarceration, the Topaz War Relocation Center in Utah, was mostly stripped of its buildings and artifacts after the war when the government auctioned off much of the land and property there.
+Three of the 10 incarceration camps at Manzanar, Minidoka and Tule Lake are now parts of the National Park System, though the camp where Korematsu spent most of his incarceration, the Topaz War Relocation Center in Utah, was mostly stripped of its buildings and artifacts after the war when the government auctioned off much of the land and property there.
 Some items are preserved in a local museum, and the site is recognized as a National Historic Landmark.

-Learn more about Korematsu’s legacy on the Korematsu Institute website and read a recent story in National Parks magazine about some of the remarkable works of art created by Japanese Americans in the camps, written by the daughter of two internees.
+Learn more about Korematsu’s legacy on the Korematsu Institute website and read a recent story in National Parks magazine about some of the remarkable works of art created by Japanese Americans in the camps, written by the daughter of two people imprisoned there.

 About the author